barais/caldendso-docker/README.md

 8. Fill out the fields (remembering to encrypt your password with [BCrypt](https://bcrypt-generator.com/)) and click `Save 1 Record` to create your first user.

 9. Open a browser to [http://localhost:3000](http://localhost:3000) and login with your just created, first user.

-## Git Submodules

-This repository uses a git submodule.

-If you cloned the repository without using `--recursive`, then you can initialize and clone the submodule with the following steps.

-1. Init the submodule

-    ```bash
-    git submodule init
-    ```

-2. Update the submodule

-    ```bash
-    git submodule update --remote
-    ```

-For more advanced usage, please refer to the git documentation: [https://git-scm.com/book/en/v2/Git-Tools-Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules)